-X-ray and Y-ray can be used for radiographic inspection respectively.
+X-rays and Y-rays can be used for radiographic inspection, respectively.

-The attenuation is large when passing through thick or large objects, so the intensity on the substrate is weak, the sensitivity of the negative is small, and the blackness obtained after development is shallow;
+Attenuation is more significant when passing through thick or large objects, resulting in weaker intensity on the substrate, lower sensitivity of the negative, and shallower blackness after development.
+Conversely, the blackness is deeper when attenuation is less.

-According to the images with different blackness on the negative, the defects can be clearly displayed.
+By analyzing the images with different levels of blackness on the negative, defects can be clearly displayed.

 79. Try to describe the principle and quality standard of ultrasonic flaw detection.

-The principle of ultrasonic flaw detection is to find defects by using the different acoustic impedance (the product of material volume mass and sound velocity) between defects in welds and normal tissues and the reflection phenomenon of sound waves on heterogeneous interfaces with different acoustic impedance.
+The principle of ultrasonic flaw detection involves finding defects by utilizing the difference in acoustic impedance (the product of material volume mass and sound velocity) between the defects in welds and normal tissues, as well as the reflection phenomenon of sound waves on heterogeneous interfaces with different acoustic impedance.

-Then another similar probe or the same probe is used to receive the reflected sound wave, which is converted into an electrical signal by the transducer, amplified and displayed on the fluorescent screen or printed on the paper tape.
+After encountering the defect, the ultrasonic wave generates a reflected wave.
+Another similar or the same probe is then used to receive the reflected sound wave, which is converted into an electrical signal by the transducer.

-The defect position can be obtained according to the probe position and the propagation time of sound wave (echo position on the fluorescent screen);
+The electrical signal is amplified and displayed on a fluorescent screen or printed on paper tape.
+The defect position can be determined based on the probe position and the propagation time of the sound wave (echo position on the fluorescent screen).

-The amplitude of the reflected wave can approximately evaluate the size of the defect.
+The amplitude of the reflected wave can provide an approximate evaluation of the size of the defect.